 plus 1 tablespoon freshly ground black pepper, divided

 unseasoned rice vinegar

-head garlic, cloves peeled, sliced thinly (about 15 cloves)
+head of garlic, cloves peeled and thinly sliced (about 15 cloves)

-Heat oven to 350°F. Season chicken thighs with 1/4 cup soy sauce and black pepper.
+- Heat the oven to 350°F. Season the chicken with ¼ cup of the soy sauce and 1 pinch of the black pepper.

-Heat oil in a large Dutch oven over medium-high heat.
-Working in batches if necessary, sear the chicken, skin-side down, until the skin starts to brown and caramelize, about 5 minutes.
+- In a large Dutch oven over medium-high heat, heat the oil.
+Working in batches if necessary, sear the chicken, skin side down, for about 5 minutes, until the skin starts to brown and crisp.
+Transfer to a plate.

-Flip the chicken skin-side up.
-Add 3/4 cup soy sauce, rice vinegar, sugar, garlic, 1 tablespoon black pepper, bay leaves, red chile flake, and 1/2 cup water; bring to a simmer.
-Cover Dutch oven and transfer to the oven and braise until chicken is cooked through, but not falling apart, about 45 minutes.
+- In the Dutch oven, combine the vinegar, water, sugar, garlic, bay leaves, red pepper flakes, and the remaining ¾ cup of the soy sauce and 1 tablespoon of the black pepper; bring to a simmer.
+Return the chicken and accumulated juices to the pan skin side up.
+Cover the pot and transfer to the oven.
+Braise for about 45 minutes, until the chicken is cooked through, but not falling apart.
 At this point, the garlic will also be very tender and there will be some chicken fat on the surface.

-Remove the lid and continue to braise in the oven, uncovered, until the meat is very tender and the liquid has reduced to more of a glaze, about 15 to 20 minutes more.
+- Uncover and continue to braise in the oven for 15 to 20 minutes more, until the meat is very tender and the liquid has reduced to more of a glaze.
 Remove from the oven and skim the surface of the liquid to remove some of the fat that has accumulated.

-Serve the chicken over rice.
-Spoon extra sauce on top, if you like, then sprinkle with scallions.
+- Serve the chicken over rice.
+Spoon extra sauce on top, if you like, then garnish with the scallions.